mikeyobrien/mikeyobrien.github.io/content/posts/SDXL.md

 ![Alt text](../../images/SDXL/img2img.png)

 That's it!
 I'm pleased with the workflow so far.
-However, there are some issues, especially when varying positive attributes are added.
-The next step is to integrate loopback and/or prompt delays to better preserve the original image.
+However, I've noticed some issues with how some positive/negative attributes are applied.
+The next step is to better understand how to set attributes, integrate loopback and use prompt delays to better preserve the original image.
+At times I would like to preserve the original image as much as possible.

 To try this workflow yourself, download or drag any of the generated images below into ComfyUI.
 Note that a few custom nodes are required: [WAS Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui) and [Quality of